vmware-tanzu/cartographer/site/content/docs/development/reference.md

 ### ClusterDeploymentTemplate

-`ClusterDeploymentTemplate` indicates how the delivery should configure the environment (namespace/cluster).
+A `ClusterDeploymentTemplate` indicates how the delivery should configure the environment (namespace/cluster).

 The `ClusterDeploymentTemplate` consumes configuration from the `deployment` values provided by the `ClusterDelivery`.
 The `ClusterDeploymentTemplate` outputs these same values.
 The `ClusterDeploymentTemplate` is able to consume additional configuration